Steroid Injections Treatment

 What are Steroid Injections?

-What Conditions do Steroid Injections Treat?
+What Conditions Do Steroid Injections Treat?

 Steroid injections effectively address various hand and wrist conditions, such as trigger finger, De Quervain’s tendinitis, joint arthritis, and carpal tunnel syndrome.
 Trigger finger occurs when a finger or thumb becomes stuck in a bent position.
 Steroid injections diminish inflammation in the affected tendon sheath, relieving the catching or locking sensation.
 Furthermore, injecting steroids into the tendon sheath reduces inflammation, enhancing movement in De Quervain’s tendinitis.
 This condition impacts the tendons on the thumb side of the wrist, resulting in pain and swelling.